Summary of what I know and where to get more info…

 How to Get a Diagnosis

 Get a decent doctor to test and treat you.
 Dysautonomia International’s Find a Doctor Directory is a start.
 Larger and more detailed doctor lists and referrals are also found on support groups.
 They are invaluable.
-I suggest checking out support groups like California POTSies (for the California area), and My Crazy Life with Mast Cell Disorder.
+I suggest checking out support groups like California POTSies (for the California area), find a listing of POTS support groups by area here, and My Crazy Life with Mast Cell Disorder.

 Try a simple orthostatics test.
 If you suspect POTS, you can take 10 minutes to do a “poor man’s tilt table test” by taking your orthostatics at home or at any doctor’s office.
 You just need to be able to take your blood pressure and measure your heart rate.
 Lay down for a few minutes, then take your heart rate and blood pressure.
 Next, stand up and measure your heart rate and blood pressure after 2, 5 and 10 minutes.
 Take your numbers and see if you meet the criteria for POTS.